List of Kamen Rider Amazons characters: Kazuya Misaki

 Kazuya Misaki (三崎 一也, Misaki Kazuya) is a former con man who joined the Exterminators to pay his debts, especially to a scary syndicate.
 He is in charge of distracting the general public during the group's Amazon exterminations.
 His left forearm was later eaten by Mamoru, replacing it with an artificial arm.

 Kazuya Misaki is portrayed by Katsuya (勝也).

 Kota Fukuda

 Kota Fukuda (福田 耕太, Fukuda Kōta), nicknamed "Fuku" by the group, is responsible for logistical support.
-He once worked under Shido at the Special Forces of the police, following him into Exterminators to pay the care cost for his mother who suffers from dementia.
+He once worked under Shido at the Special Forces of the police, following him into Exterminators to pay the care cost for his mother who has dementia.
 This played in Fukuda joining 4C's Kurosaki squad, putting him at odds with his former allies until he was forced to kill his mother when she ended up becoming a New-Type Amazon.

 Kota Fukuda is portrayed by Kazuya Tanabe (田邊 和也, Tanabe Kazuya).